|

 Kotayk, Armenia, 1215-1225

-middle block is trimmed to allow for a uniform cluster that has
+middle block is trimmed to allow for a uniform cluster of blocks that has

 a square shape.
 This cluster is then repeated to form the complete